marksav85/movie_trailer/README.md

 Movie Trailer

 ### Description
 A program that outputs the title, storyline, movie cover and trailer of a specified movie when run

 ### Files used
 fresh_tomatoes

 ### Language
 Python

+## Credits
+Udacity